 Car safety technology explained

-- In -car safety technology: What’s useful for older and disabled drivers and available on popular models?
+In-car safety technology: what’s useful for older and disabled drivers and available on popular models?, 2016 (PDF)

 In-car safety technology features are classed as primary or secondary safety features.